alu82/mldevops_predict-customer-churn/README.md

 # Predict Customer Churn

-- Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity
+- Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity.
+This is the project at the end of the first module **Clean Code Principles**.
+Some important concepts like modularization, testing, logging, linting (static code quality) are trained and applied.

 ## Project Description
-Your project description here.
+This project tries to predict the the customer for a bank based on historical data.
+If a customer is about to churn the bank might take some actions to prevent this to happen.

+To make predictions a RandomForrest and a LogisticRegression Model is trained and saved for later inferencing (inferencing steps are not included in the project).
+Some models are already pushed to the repo (check out models folder).
+You can retrain them by executing the pipeline (see below how).

 ## Setup